ManojKumSaini/sports-buddies/readme.md

 A matching plugin to help people find others with similar sports interests.

 ## Features
-- Match users based on shared sports nearby your location
+- Match users based on their interested sports nearby your location
-- Works on your existing application
+- Works with your preinstalled application
-- Clean, extensible plugin structure
+- Common swipe-right to connect with a person
-- Machine learning match
+- Simple and user-friendly interface